WuerthPhoenix/tornado/tornado/nats_json_collector/README.md

 # Tornado Nats JSON Collector (executable)

-The Nats JSON Collector is a standalone collector that listens for JSON messages from Nats subjects, generates Tornado Events, and sends them to the Tornado Engine.
+The Nats JSON Collector is a standalone collector that listens for JSON messages on Nats topics, generates Tornado Events, and sends them to the Tornado Engine.